 What is the recommended daily intake of Benecol® Spreads?

-Each serving of Benecol® Spread contains 0.5 grams of plant stanol (0.85 grams of plant stanol ester).
+Each serving of Benecol® Spread contains 1 gram of plant stanols (1.7 grams of plant stanol ester).
 The FDA states that a daily total intake of 2 grams from phytosterol-containing foods when eaten with a meal or a snack, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.

 Is there any evidence that Benecol® spreads promote healthy cholesterol levels?

 Over 80 published clinical studies have proven the benefits of consuming plant stanols for reducing serum LDL and total cholesterol levels.

 Do Benecol® Spreads need FDA approval or review?

 The FDA has authorized use of a health claim stating that "Foods containing 0.5 grams or more of plant stanol for a daily intake of at least 2 grams, when eaten with a meal or a snack, may reduce the risk of heart disease as part of a diet low in saturated fat and cholesterol."
 Each serving of Benecol® Spread contains 1 gram of plant stanols and can help you meet the recommended 2 grams of plant stanols per day.

 Plant stanol esters, the unique dietary ingredient in Benecol® Spreads, are made from naturally occurring oils found in plants such as soy and even pine trees.